 FUE hair transplant surgery is a modern hair transplant technique with extremely good results that is cosmetically more appealing than Follicular Unit Transplant (FUT), where a scar may be left in the donor area.

 During a FUE transplant individual follicles or small clumps of 2-3 follicles depending on the natural hair density, are carefully removed with a specialist tool and shifted to the bald site in order to rebuild the hair growing potential of the bald area.

-In both types of hair transplant surgery, a local anaesthetic is used during the procedure to minimise discomfort, both in the donor site where the follicle is being removed and at the graft site where the minuscule incision to embed the follicle into the scalp is made.
+In both types of hair transplant surgery, a local anaesthetic is used during the procedure to minimise discomfort.
+Anaesthetic is used in the donor site (where the follicle is being removed) and at the graft site (where the incisions to embed the follicle into the scalp are made).

 Once the follicle falls dormant (goes into the resting phase), in order to heal and establish itself on your scalp, the hair will be shed.
-It’s not a sign of a failed hair transplant, and it doesn’t mean that the transplant has been unsuccessful or that the follicles are being ejected from their new locations.
+It’s not a sign of a failed hair transplant, and it doesn’t mean that the follicles are being rejected from their new locations.

 Shock hair loss is particularly common in women with female pattern hair loss following their hair transplant [1, 3].
-It typically occurs between two to four weeks after hair restoration surgery and they will lose most, if not all, of the new implants at this stage.
+It typically occurs between two to four weeks after hair restoration surgery.
+Patients often lose most, if not all, of the new implants at this stage.
 As we say though, it’s not permanent!
 Once the follicle is settled into the scalp it will begin to grow new hair.

-Shock hair loss can also occur on male scalps, again with the two to four-week window when the scalp is recovering from the procedure.
+Shock hair loss can also occur on male scalps, again within the two to four-week postoperative window.
 Your hair will begin to grow again and within the year the loss should have settled down as the hair begins to regrow thicker than before.